-We have audited the accompanying consolidated balance sheets of Phytohealth Corporation (the "Company") and its subsidiaries as of December 31, 2023 and 2022, consolidated statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2023 and 2022, and notes to the consolidated financial statements, including the summary of material accounting policies (together "the consolidated financial statements").
+We have reviewed the accompanying consolidated balance sheets of Phytohealth Corporation (the "Company") and its subsidiaries as of March 31, 2024 and 2023, the related consolidated statements of comprehensive income, change in equity and cash flows for the three-month periods ended March 31, 2024 and 2023, and notes to the consolidated financial statements, including the summary of material accounting policies (together "the consolidated financial statements").
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission of the Republic of China.
+Our responsibility is to express a conclusion on these consolidated financial statements based on our reviews.